 In urban settings, an ambulance can be at your house within minutes.
-The patient is turned over to a hospital staff, often in less than an hour from the time of injury, or illness.
+The patient is turned over to hospital staff, often in less than an hour from the time of injury, or illness.

 In the remote and rural settings, help is hours, days, or even longer away.
-You may be the sole care giver.
-There may be no one but you to save the life of a friend, or loved one.
+You may be the sole caregiver.
+There may be no one but you to save the life of a friend or loved one.

-In addition to the lack of support, is the fact that you may have to conduct prolonged field care.
+In addition to the lack of support, is the fact that you may have to conduct extended field care.
 This means you will have to take care of the patient for a long time.

 When doing this, you will have to monitor, assess and reassess the injured person.
 It’s not an easy task, but it is an important one.

 Prevention is the top priority of wilderness first aid.
 If you or another doesn’t become injured, there will be no treatment needed.